Major opioid maker to pay for overdose-antidote development

 The sides have had regular settlement discussions, but it’s not clear when a deal might be struck in the case, which is complicated by the number of parties and questions on how to assign blame.

-The U.S. Centers for Disease Control and Prevention reported that drug overdoses killed a record 72,000 Americans last year.
+The U.S. Centers for Disease Control and Prevention estimated that drug overdoses killed a record 72,000 Americans last year, about 10 percent more than in 2016.
 The majority of the deaths involved opioids.
 But a growing number of them are from illicit synthetic drugs, including fentanyl, rather than prescription opioids such as OxyContin or Vicodin.

 Governments are asking for changes in how opioids are marketed, and for help paying for treatment and the costs of ambulance runs, child welfare systems, jails and other expenses associated with the opioid crisis.

-Polster is expected to rule in coming weeks on motions from drugmakers, distributors and pharmacies to dismiss thee claims.
+Polster is expected to rule in coming weeks on motions from drugmakers, distributors and pharmacies to dismiss the claims.
 Trials in some of the cases — being used to test issues common to many of them — are now scheduled to begin in September 2019.

 Purdue agreed to pay $634 million in fines back in 2007 to settle charges that the company downplayed the risk of addiction and abuse of its blockbuster painkiller OxyContin starting in the 1990s.